elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name }}/PULL_REQUEST_TEMPLATE.md

 do not apply to your change**, e.g., if your change does not require an update of the user-facing documentation, still check the box.

-Generally, **PRs are only reviewed when all boxes are ticked off and all automated checks pass** (use the comment section below if you believe that your PR is ready to be merged even though not all boxes were ticked off). -->
+Generally, **PRs are only reviewed when ALL BOXES are ticked off and all automated checks pass** (use the comment section below if you believe that your PR is ready to be merged even though not all boxes were ticked off). -->